 Studying the middle ages has always been so much fun in our home because of the hands on history project ideas.
 One fantastic highlight has been our medieval feast - which we have now done twice!

-Making costumes, deciding on a menu, planning the activities and speeches, painting, even the shields we had on the back of our chairs are still hanging in our boys' room.
+Making costumes, deciding on a menu, decorating a pig!, planning the activities and speeches, painting, and making shields for all the guests!
+We still have the shields years later hanging in our boys' room.

 By Justine Ciovacco / Silver Dolphin Books

 Literally open up the castle to see what life was like inside those stone walls!
 This cut-away book features a 3-D plastic castle in the center; as you lift pages, more and more is revealed alongside fascinating explanatory notes.
-Find out about castle design, medieval tournaments, battle reparation in the armory, cooking in the kitchen, and much more.
+Find out about castle design, medieval tournaments, battle reparation in the armory, cooking in the kitchen, through this history project ideas book.
 16 pages, hardcover.

 By Carylee Gressman / Cpr Publishing